 This approach to the expeditions organization is aimed at making science truly open for all, forming a broad understanding among Russian society of the modern role of specially protected natural areas in preserving biological and landscape diversity.

 On my own, I can add that everything was fine.
 The expedition participants were very pleased that they had visited the Coast of the brown bears.
 We managed to disclose to our guests the secrets of forest trails and the life of wild animals, immerse them in the historical past of Baikal, introduce them to real scientific expeditionary life, and most importantly «infect» them with our love for Baikal.
 I consider the guarantee of the success of our event – a joint cooperation between the «Zapovednoe Pribaikalye» reserve, the Lake Baikal Foundation and Russian Travel Geek.
 Everything was organized at a high professional level.
 We plan to continue to develop this direction.
 We have all resources to realize it – the unique nature of Baikal, the material and technical base, specialists, and most importantly the desire to develop in this direction.
-Reserves and national parks in Russia have a great need in public support, and cognitive tourism is one of the tools for its formation.
-The expedition «Bear Shore» is a wonderful example of cognitive eco-tourism, carried out on the territory of the reserve.
+Reserves and national parks in Russia have a great need in public support, and educational tourism is one of the tools for its formation.
+The expedition «Bear Shore» is a wonderful example of educational ecotourism, carried out on the territory of the reserve.

 The «Zapovednoe Pribaikalye» reserve expresses its gratitude to the Lake Baikal Foundation for the initiative, interest in our proposals and assistance in organizing this expedition!
 We look forward to further cooperation!»